 The Riptide Terrova is the saltwater version of the same trolling motor.

-Minn Kota’s Riptide motors use marine-grade materials that protect your motor and its electronics from the damaging effects of salt water.
+Minn Kota’s Riptide motors use marine-grade materials that protect them from the damaging effects of salt water.

-They are built with premium-grade alloys, coated with zinc, and painted with corrosion-resistant polyester paint.
+They are built with corrosion-resistant alloys, coated with zinc, and painted with polyester paint.
 The electronics in the motor’s head are sealed.

-The Riptide Terrova comes with a sacrificial anode fixed to the prop.
-This will ensure your motor will last much longer.
-The anode is made of a material that prevents your motor from rapid rusting.
+The Riptide Terrova comes with a sacrificial anode fixed to the prop that prevents your motor from rapid rusting.

 Stow, Deploy, And Trim

-The motor can be easily lifted with only one hand.
+The Terrova can be easily lifted with only one hand.

 To adjust the depth of the motor (trim), you will need to undo the collar on the shaft on the motor.

-The smallest motor of the Terrova family is powered by 12 volts, which means it needs only a single marine battery.
+The smallest motor of the Terrova family is powered by 12 volts, it needs only a single marine battery to run.

 The Terrova 55 is the perfect size for small boats under 2,500 lbs.
-It uses only one battery to save weight and space and comes with advanced i-Pilot features as the more powerful models.
+Only one battery required saves weight and space.
+It comes with i-Pilot.

 The most popular Terrova model has 80 pounds of thrust, suitable for boats up to 4,000 lb of displacement.

-The Terrova 80 has a more efficient 24-volt motor and two batteries will give a longer run time.
+The Terrova 80 has a more efficient 24-volt motor and two batteries will give you a longer time on the water.

 It’s the perfect power option for medium-sized boats.
-A two-battery setup is also lighter, simpler and easier to charge.
+A two-battery setup is also lighter, simpler and easier to charge than the most powerful 36V Terrova:

 If your boat is large, you should really consider the Terrova 112.
 It needs three 12v batteries, but its 36-volt motor has significantly more thrust.